-Hand pain, numbness and loss of grip strength are typical symptoms of Carpal Tunnel Syndrome.
-Activity avoidance, splint use and anti-inflammatory medications can produce only limited success.
+Hand pain, numbness, and loss of grip strength are typical symptoms of Carpal Tunnel Syndrome.
+Activity avoidance, splint use, and anti-inflammatory medications can produce only limited success.
 Dr. Cole is able to perform carpal tunnel release surgery using contemporary techniques and a no stitch, endoscopic carpal tunnel release.
-Performed through a tiny incision much smaller than traditional carpal tunnel surgery and utilizing no external stitches, Dr. Cole’s Carpal Tunnel release surgery results in less post-operative discomfort, less scarring and a quicker return to work and normal function.
+Performed through a tiny incision much smaller than traditional carpal tunnel surgery and utilizing no external stitches, Dr. Cole’s Carpal Tunnel release surgery results in less postoperative discomfort, less scarring, and a quicker return to work and normal function.
 This surgery is performed on an outpatient basis.
-Post-operative pain and swelling often resolves within 1-2 weeks and when most patients return to normal function.
+Post-operative pain and swelling often resolve within 1-2 weeks and when most patients return to normal function.

 A trigger finger is often associated with a painful digit that locks or sticks in a flexed position.
 You may feel a pop as the tendon moves through the tight area, and the finger may suddenly shoot out straight.
 Over time, this can progress to an inability to straighten your finger.
 There are non-surgical treatment options for trigger finger such as steroid injections, but many cases may be best treated with a quick surgical procedure to release the painful tendon.
 This can be performed through a tiny 1 cm incision and on an outpatient basis.
 There is typically minimal downtime following this procedure with a return to normal function within 3-5 days.

 Schedule your appointment for a trigger finger surgery with Dr. Patrick Cole today.

 Schedule your appointment for a hand arthritis surgery with Dr. Patrick Cole today.